wright-group/WrightTools/docs/quickstart.rst

 --------------------

 There are many ways to create a WrightTools data object.
-The most straight-forward strategy is to open an existing wt5 file.
+One strategy is to open an existing wt5 file.
 When you downloaded WrightTools you also downloaded a few example files.
 The :mod:`WrightTools.datasets` package allows you to easily access the path to these files.
 Let's create a data object now: